Visiting Sarasota, FL: 7 Fun Things To Do

 Bordering downtown, Marina Jack is where Sarasota gets glitzy.
 Here fine-dining restaurants and piano lounges border a deep-water harbor of expensive boats docked at expensive moorings.
 It’s nice for a stroll, as is a loop around Bayfront Park, which sits within a peninsula overlooking the marina.
 Nicer still are the daily sunset dinner cruises aboard the Marina Jack II.
 This 149-passenger sightseeing yacht sets sail into the Gulf of Mexico, returning about four hours later.
 Lunchtime departures are also offered.

-6. Explore Myakka River State Park
+Explore Myakka River State Park by e-bike

 Park

-About half-an-hour’s drive inland from Sarasota, the snaking Myakka River anchors a handsome, diverse natural park ripe for adventure.
+About half-an-hour’s drive inland from Sarasota, the snaking Myakka River anchors a handsome, diverse natural park ripe for two-wheel adventures.
 Along with miles of trails and backroads through prairies, pine forests and wetlands, there are one-hour boat safaris on which you might see alligators, osprey and snapping turtles.
 A canopy walkway gives a bird’s-eye view from atop ancient oak trees, and it’s also possible to fish or kayak.